pycroscopy/pycroscopy/docs/data_format.rst

 #.
 Mandatory ``Ancillary`` datasets that are necessary to explain the
    ``main`` data
 #. ``Extra`` datasets store any other data that may be of value

+In addition to datasets, the data model is highly reliant on metadata that capture smaller pieces but critical pieces of information such as the ``quantity`` and ``units`` that describe every data point in the ``main`` dataset.

+**We acknowledge that this data model is not trivial to understand at first glance but we are making every effort to make is simple to understand.
+If you ever find anything complicated or unclear, please `write to us <./contact.html>`_ and we will improve our documentation.**

 ``Main`` Datasets
 ~~~~~~~~~~~~~~~~~